0xMintyn-Organization/0xmintyn-Main/README.md

-# 0xMintyn - Universal Basic Income Platform
+# 0xMintyn - Educational Platform

-A comprehensive educational platform with integrated governance, marketplace, and UBI distribution features built with modern web technologies.
+A comprehensive educational platform with integrated governance and course management features built with modern web technologies.

 ## Table of Contents